dcastf01/cityscapesScripts/README.md

+#WARNING
+This repository is a copy from https://github.com/dcastf01/cityscapesScripts I did a fork, and i modify the label from license plate to use in my thesis

 # The Cityscapes Dataset

 This repository contains scripts for inspection, preparation, and evaluation of the Cityscapes dataset.
 This large-scale dataset contains a diverse set of stereo video sequences recorded in street scenes from 50 different cities, with high quality pixel-level annotations of 5 000 frames in addition to a larger set of 20 000 weakly annotated frames.